 - Where will I play when these courts are under construction?

 A. There are many variables (successful fundraising, public entitlements, etc.) but our current schedule shows an anticipated construction start Q2 2019.
 If we can hold to a 16-month construction schedule, we look forward to opening the newest public tennis facility in California in 2020, just in time for Golden Gate Park's 150th anniversary!

-A. At the moment, the entire renovation project is estimated to cost about $26.3 million.
-That budget will be finalized once there are bids in from contractors in late 2018.
+A. At the moment, the entire renovation project is estimated to cost about $27 million.
+That budget will be finalized once there are bids in from contractors in early 2019.
 Court and hardscape construction, utilities, grading, building construction and their associated costs make up the majority of the budget.